30326 - INTRODUCTION TO ECONOMICS (MODULE II -MACROECONOMICS)

 - The main international macroeconomic events of the last decade and current perspectives

-- Understand and explain the main macroeconomic terms (including, for instance, national income, gross domestic product, unemployment, money, depreciation, government budget)
+- Define and explain the main macroeconomic terms and variables (including, for instance, national income, gross domestic product, unemployment, money, depreciation, government budget)

-- Understand, explain and summarize the most important points of macroeconomic reports and analyses issued by governments, central banks and international institutions
+- Recognize, explain and summarize the most important points of macroeconomic reports and analyses issued by governments, central banks, and international institutions

 - Understand and follow more specific and advanced courses in economics and political economy